mrSky-lurk/linux-ctf-otw-bandit/Challenge_9/notes.md

 - we used Pipe `|` operator here to merge the commands

 **Outcome**<br>
-Password to next level:: `4CKMh1JI91bUIZZPXDqGanal4xvAg0JM`
+Goal Reached! <!-- Password to next level:: `4CKMh1JI91bUIZZPXDqGanal4xvAg0JM` -->